-You’ve called Mosquito Squad of Greater Saint Louis and are enjoying fewer mosquitoes in your yard because of our all natural barrier spray (a botanical solution that reduces mosquitoes by 90% might we add).
+You’ve called Mosquito Squad of Greater Saint Louis and are enjoying fewer mosquitoes in your yard because of our all natural barrier treatment (a botanical solution that reduces mosquitoes by 90% might we add).
 This is great.
 We aren’t biased or anything, but we think you made an excellent choice.

 But what about the other 20-25% of mosquitoes?
 Call us OCD, but we want them all gone.
 We want you out on your back deck, grilling, and drinking, and enjoying the evening well beyond dusk.
 Occupational hazard.

-Since you chose the all-natural spray, we get the sense you’re avoiding the use of synthetic materials in your gardening and landscaping.
-So, we recommend that you supplement our natural barrier spray with a little landscaping by adding plants to fight off mosquitoes.
+Since you chose the all-natural mist, we get the sense you’re avoiding the use of synthetic materials in your gardening and landscaping.
+So, we recommend that you supplement our natural barrier treatment with a little landscaping by adding plants to fight off mosquitoes.
 Plus, it has been non-scientifically proven that gardening is as good as meditation if you don’t have a black thumb, and you don’t mind getting your hands a little dirty.

 Here are a few plants you can add to your shrubbery to Fight the Bite, naturally:

 - Lavender – there are several bugs that are repelled by the scent of lavender, including mosquitoes, making this one of the best additions to a bug-proof garden plan.

 - Marigolds – Used by organic gardeners to help keep pests away from their vegetable gardens, marigolds are a great annual that also repels mosquitoes.

 - Lemon Balm – This strongly scented plant repels mosquitoes in much the same way as citronella, but won’t ward off butterflies and bees, making it a great addition to a pest-free, pollinator promoting garden.

 - Catnip – It gets a lot of press for attracting cats, but the oils in catnip are actually 10 times more powerful than the chemicals in DEET.